JakubBuckanic/pythonWebScrapingProfesia.sk/README.md

-# Profesia.sk Python Jobs Web Scraping Project
+# Web Scraping Project: Python Job Listings on Profesia.sk

-This repository contains the code for a web scraping project that extracts Python job listings from the Slovak job portal, Profesia.sk.
-The project is divided into three parts:
+This repository hosts the code for a web scraping project aimed at extracting Python job listings from Profesia.sk, a popular job portal in Slovakia.
+The project is structured into three stages:

-1. **Scraping the first Python job on the first page:** The script starts by extracting the details of the first Python job listing on the site.
+1. **Single Job Scraping:** Initially, the script extracts the details of the first Python job listing on the site.

-2. **Scraping the whole page of Python jobs:** The script then proceeds to scrape all Python job listings on the first page of the site.
+2. **Page-Wide Scraping:** Next, the script expands its scope to scrape all Python job listings on the first page of the site.

-3. **Scraping all pages for a Python job link:** Finally, the script navigates through all the pages of a specific Python job link and scrapes the job listings on each page.
+3. **Multi-Page Scraping:** In the final stage, the script traverses through all the pages of a specific Python job link, scraping the job listings on each page.

-The extracted data includes the 'Name of Job', 'Company Name', 'Location', 'Salary', 'More Info', 'Added or Updated', and 'Date'.
-The script is designed to only store Python jobs that were added or updated within the last 24 hours.
+The data extracted includes 'Job Title', 'Company Name', 'Location', 'Salary', 'More Info', 'Added or Updated', and 'Date'.
+The script is configured to store only Python jobs that were updated or added within the last 24 hours.

-The data is stored in a pandas DataFrame and exported to a CSV file for further analysis.
-The script is automated to run once a day and append the new data to the CSV file.
+The data is compiled into a pandas DataFrame and then exported to a CSV file for subsequent analysis.
+The script is set to run daily and appends new data to the existing CSV file.

-The specific link used for this project is: https://www.profesia.sk/praca/bratislava/?radius=radius30&search_anywhere=python&page_num=1
+The specific URL used for this project is: `https://www.profesia.sk/praca/bratislava/?radius=radius30&search_anywhere=python&page_num=1`

-This project demonstrates the power of web scraping for data collection and can serve as a starting point for anyone interested in learning more about this technique.
-Please note that the code is intended for educational purposes and should be used responsibly, respecting the website's terms of service.
+This project serves as a demonstration of the potential of web scraping for data collection and can be a useful reference for those interested in exploring this technique.
+Please remember that this code is intended for educational purposes and should be used responsibly, in compliance with the website's terms of service.

+> Note: 'Date' refers to the day when the data was scraped from the website.